 Broker non-votes occur when nominees, such as brokers and banks holding shares on behalf of the beneficial owners, are prohibited from exercising discretionary voting authority for beneficial owners who have not provided voting instructions.
 If you do not give instructions to your bank, brokerage firm or other agent, the bank, brokerage firm or other agent will nevertheless be entitled to vote your shares of common stock in its discretion on "routine matters" and may give or authorize the giving of a proxy to vote the shares of common stock in its discretion on such matters.
-Proposal 2 is considered a "routine matter" and all the other proposals described herein are considered "non-routine matters."
+Items 2 and 4 are each considered a "routine matter" and all the other proposals described herein are considered "non-routine matters."